Antillean Creole: Grenadian Creole French

 Historically, French, or French Creole, was the language of the large majority of the inhabitants, enslaved Africans and estate owners.
 Though the new British administrators spoke English, French was still predominant.

 Grenadian Creole French is a variety of Antillean Creole French.
 In Grenada and among Grenadians, it is referred to as Patois or French Patois.
 It was once the lingua franca in Grenada and was commonly heard as recently as 1930 when children in some rural areas could speak it.
 In the 21st century, it can be heard only among elderly speakers in a few small pockets of the country.
-They are becoming fewer and fewer because unlike St. Lucia and Dominica, which lie close to the French islands of Martinique and Guadeloupe, Grenada does not have French-speaking neighbours to keep the language alive.
+They are becoming fewer and fewer because unlike St. Lucia and Dominica, which lie close to the French islands of Martinique and Guadeloupe, Grenada does not have Kwéyòl-speaking neighbours to keep the language alive.

+Additionally, the language is not taught in schools.

 Trinidadian French Creole

 Trinidadian French Creole is a French Creole (Patois) of Trinidad spoken by descendants of the French Creole migrants from the French Antilles.

 The Cedula of Population of 1783 laid the foundation and growth of the population of Trinidad.
 French planters and the Africans they enslaved, free coloureds and mulattos, from the French Antilles of Martinique, Grenada, Guadeloupe and Dominica, migrated to Trinidad during the French Revolution.
 The immigrants establishing local communities of Blanchisseuse, Champs Fleurs, Paramin, Cascade, Carenage, Laventille, etc. Trinidad's population, which numbered less than 1,400 in 1777, soared to over 15,000 by the end of 1789.

 In 1797, Trinidad became a British crown colony, with a French-speaking and Patois-speaking population.
 Today, Trinidadian French Creole can be found spoken in regional pockets among the elders, particularly in the villages of Paramin and Lopinot.